daizutabi/hydraflow/docs/examples/advanced.md

 ```

 The dry run output shows:
-- The handler command that will be executed with paths to both your application and the parameter file
+- The command that will be executed with the parameter file path appended
 - The parameter combinations that will be written to the parameter file

 Now let's run it: